Skip to main content

 Emma turns her screen toward him.
 "What do the two lines after the > say?"

 He reads them.
 "It says the function returned 1 instead of 1.666...
 Oh.
 It dropped the decimal part.
-That is floor division -- I remember that from Chapter 45."
+That is the // thing from Chapter 45.
+It chops off everything after the dot."

 Emma almost smiles.
 "You just diagnosed a bug faster than my entire team did in 2019."